steamclock/bluejay/README.md

 }
 ```

-Returning `blacklist` will ignore any future discovery of the same peripheral within the current scan session, and is only useful when `allowDuplicates` is set to true, as that is the only way to rediscover the same peripheral.
+Returning `blacklist` will ignore any future discovery of the same peripheral within the current scan session.
+This is only useful when `allowDuplicates` is set to true.

-Returning `connect` will first stop the current scan, then Bluejay will make your connection request.
+Returning `connect` will first stop the current scan, and have Bluejay make your connection request.
 This is useful if you want to connect right away when you've found the peripheral you're looking for.
-You can setup the `ConnectionResult` block outside the scan call to minimize nested callbacks.
+You can set up the `ConnectionResult` block outside the scan call to reduce callback nesting.

 #### Monitoring

-Another useful way to use the scan API, for example, is to monitor the RSSI changes of nearby peripherals to predict their proximity:
+Another useful way to use the scanning API is to monitor the RSSI changes of nearby peripherals to predict their proximity:

 ```swift
 bluejay.scan(